Apple & Cinnamon Dough Balls (Healthy ‘Monkey Bread’)

 This cake is beautifully moist and has the most delicious almond flavour with a hint of orange.

 AND, it’s got lots of lovely goodness in it, including B vitamins, vitamin C, vitamin E and a few minerals to boot.
-The cake’s also low GI, so it gives us slow release energy rather than those horrible refined sugar energy spikes.
+The cake’s also low GI, so it gifts us slow release energy rather than refined sugar energy spikes.

 One of my study group friends said it’s the best cake I’ve ever made.
 (To be fair, I haven’t set the bar very high with my attempts at baking, but it’s wonderful to hear that I’ve actually made something that’s more than edible).